 The Designated Safeguarding Officers are Ralph Boer and the Hillsong Legal Counsel, Ray Newton.

-The Deputy Designated Safeguarding Officers for Children and Young People are Pastor Dan Watson and Ellie Harris.
+The Deputy Designated Safeguarding Officers for Children and Young People is Ellie Harris.

 The Deputy Designated Safeguarding Officer for Adults at Risk is Pastor Julie Galanti.